Baijianlu/AICON2/README.md

     $ python setup.py install

 ## Running the tests
-The distribution includes seven examples.
-Among them, diamond, Si, SnSe_phon, Mg2Si are for lattice thermal conductivity, while PbTe, SnSe_elect and Bi2Te3 are for electronic transport properties.
-Those examples are also described in the [paper](https://doi.org/10.1016/j.cpc.2019.107074) and [papar]().
 Read /doc/UserManual to learn how to use this software and more information about the output files.